KOlofinmoyin/CV/README.md

 ## Peter Kehinde Olofinmoyin
 ### about:
-Hi, I'm Peter.
+Hi, I'm Kehinde Peter.
 A Software Developer and software test 'Dynamo', notorious for approaching projects with a maximum of gusto and minimum of fuss.
 My focus is on delivering the most complex information systems, having worked on projects with companies ranging from the Fortune 500 to the most innovative startups and technical teams.
 Seeking the next challenging role greenfield or bluesky :)